slo0711/NBADraft/README.md

 ## Draft Instructions

-*Please make sure proj_1.py and nba_data.csv are in the same over.
-Head over to terminal and run the program by entering python proj_1.py to start the draft.
+*Please make sure NBA_fantasy_draft.py and nba_data.csv are in the same folder.
+Head over to terminal and run the program by entering NBA_fantasy_draft.py to start the draft.

 1) You will be promoted to enter the number of teams you want to create for the fantasy league.
 I have put guidelines in place to only allow 5-13 teams for each league.
 Entering any numbers otherwise will throw an error.
 2) The program will randomly select a number from the total teams created, and that will be YOUR team.
 The other teams will be played by the computer.
 3) You will them be asked if you want to start the game, enter 1 for yes, and 2 for no.